DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 our DCC phase switching, we can now calculate the step counts required for the turntable bridge to align with these positions.
-We will use the formula outlined in `ex-turntable/test-and-tune:determine the positions`{.interpreted-text role="ref"} to calculate these step counts (full rotation step count / 360 degrees \* position in degrees).
+We will use the formula outlined in `ex-turntable/test-and-tune:determine the positions` to calculate these step counts (full rotation step count / 360 degrees \* position in degrees).

 Using this formula results in these step counts (noting we round up or